Colorado State Highway 470: Modern day expansion

 The city and county of Broomfield constructed an 11 mi continuation of the E-470 tollway from I-25 to an interchange with US 36 (the Denver-Boulder Turnpike) near Flatiron Crossing Mall.
 This section of the tollway is known as the Northwest Parkway, and is administered, similarly to E-470, by its own quasi-governmental agency.
-In conjunction with E-470 (47 miles) and SH 470 (27 miles), the Northwest Parkway brings the total length of the completed portion of the beltway around the Denver-Aurora Metropolitan Area to approximately 85 mi.
+In conjunction with E-470 (47 miles) and SH 470 (27 miles), the Northwest Parkway brings the total length of the completed portion of the beltway around the Denver Metropolitan Area to approximately 85 mi.
 The uncompleted portion, from the west end of the Northwest Parkway to the northwest end of SH 470, is 19 mi along existing streets.
 In 2007, the Portuguese company BRISA paid $603 million to operate the road for the following 99 years, until 2106.
-The lease included a clause restricting a "Competing Transportation Facility.
+The lease included a clause restricting a "Competing Transportation Facility".
 This clause was invoked in an April 30, 2008 letter when Broomfield wished to make changes to 160th Ave.

 In August 2003, CDOT made a compromise with the cities of Westminster, Arvada and Golden to do an environmental impact study, the first step in an attempt to complete the beltway by 2020.
 The last segment of the beltway would be another tollway, tentatively called W-470, and would connect the west end of the Northwest Parkway to the northwest end of SH 470 but was later rejected and cancelled.
 The same plans to complete the beltway later reemerged and were to call the last section the Jefferson Parkway which is to begin at the Northwest Parkway and end at the west end of SH 470.
 Jefferson County, Broomfield and Arvada have formed the Jefferson Parkway Public Highway Authority to construct the freeway.
 If the 20-mile parkway is constructed, Denver will be completely encircled by a "metropolitan beltway."
-In February of 2020, Broomfield notified Arvada and Jefferson County of plans to exit the Authority.
+In February 2020, Broomfield notified Arvada and Jefferson County of plans to exit the Authority.
 After 12 years of being in the Jefferson Parkway Public Highway Authority, Broomfield opted out after citing an elevated reading of plutonium in the proposed path of the tollway, where the former nuclear weapons manufacturing plant was along the Rocky Flats National Wildlife Refuge.
 Opposition also grew in Arvada as concerns for excavating decades-old plutonium as well as noise impacts, air and light quality, and debris flying into people's yards from high speed traffic.

+Future

+When funding becomes available, CDOT plans to reconstruct the freeway-to-freeway interchange between C-470 and US 285, while also making improvements to the freeway between US 285 and SH 8 (Morrison Road).
+The project plans to improve the interchange by replacing loop ramps with flyovers.
+The project will also include the addition of an additional general purpose lane in each direction and auxiliary lanes between the US 285 and SH 8 interchanges, and other smaller improvements.